nicolo-felicioni/nicolo-felicioni.github.io/_pages/about.md

   - /about.html
 ---
 ---
-Since November 2021, I am Ph.D. student at the Dipartimento di Elettronica, Informazione e Bioingegneria ([DEIB](https://www.deib.polimi.it/)), in the [RecSys lab](https://recsys.deib.polimi.it/) of [Politecnico di Milano](https://www.polimi.it/).
+Since November 2021, I am a Ph.D. student at the Dipartimento di Elettronica, Informazione e Bioingegneria ([DEIB](https://www.deib.polimi.it/)), in the [RecSys lab](https://recsys.deib.polimi.it/) of [Politecnico di Milano](https://www.polimi.it/).